Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 New York Public Library

-Who knew a library could be so beautiful?
 This is the largest library in New York and the second largest in the US.
 I definitely wouldn’t have minded coming here to study during university!
-Within your 4 days in New York you should pass it at some point, so I recommend going in to check it out.
+Within your four day New York itinerary, you should pass it at some point, so I recommend going in to check it out.
+Who knew a library could be so beautiful?

 Empire State Building

 230 Fifth Rooftop Bar – Another spot for views over Manhattan, and this time with a drink!
-Sip a cocktail while you gaze across to the Empire State Building… because New York.
+Sip a cocktail while you gaze across to the Empire State Building… because, well, it’s New York!

 St Patrick’s Cathedral – You’ll wander down 5th Avenue anyway, so check out St Patricks Cathedral on the way to the Rockefeller Centre.